-The Toy Hauler is a Travel Trailer RV with a large opening and ramp door
+The Toy Hauler is a Travel Trailer or 5th Wheel Trailer with a large opening and ramp door

 In its most basic sense, the Toy Hauler is a Travel Trailer RV with a large opening and ramp door, typically in the rear.
 It could also be described as a cross between a cargo or open-box trailer, and a travel trailer.
 For the most part, the front of a Toy Hauler is made up of the living quarters - the bedroom, bathroom, and kitchen area - while the rear is designated the "cargo" area or storage area for your toys.